Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 You have enough to worry about when you get behind the wheel of your vehicle each day.
 The last thing you need is for the negligence of a truck driver or truck company to cause you or a loved one harm.
 However, we know that crashes involving large trucks happen all the time.

-When you need a Philadelphia truck accident attorney, Soloff & Zervanos, P.C. is ready to step in on your behalf.
-Our knowledgeable and experienced team will investigate your case so we can secure compensation for all of your crash-related expenses.
+When you need a Philadelphia truck accident lawyer, Soloff & Zervanos, P.C. is ready to step in on your behalf.
+Our knowledgeable and experienced personal injury attorneys will investigate your case so we can secure compensation for all of your crash-related expenses.

 Potentially Dangerous Situations